-Always review your content and make sure the links are spaced and do not make it difficult for the reader to navigate to the linked content.
+Always review your content, make sure the links are spaced, and not make it difficult for the reader to navigate the linked content.

 Grammar matters.
 Nobody wants to read an article filled with grammatical errors.
 Google can see this, as that type of content tends to have lower time on the page and a higher leave rate.